chococandy63/AWS-Resource-Monitor/README.md

 ![image](https://github.com/chococandy63/Live-AWS-Project/assets/79960426/f35b86f4-d4ab-48e7-95af-96bf367921a5)

-Explaination: We use a pipe to send the output of the first command to `jq`, `jq` is a JSON parser to get info from JSON files.
+Explanation: We use a pipe to send the output of the first command to `jq`, `jq` is a JSON parser to get info from JSON files.
 Similarly, `yq` is used as yml parser.

 Step 9: Redirect command output to a file by replacing `aws s3 ls` with  `aws s3 ls >> resourcetracker`.
 Similarly, follow the same for all commands.
 New file: resourceTracker has been created.